Nearly half of Seattle police calls don’t need officers responding, new report says

-Up to half the calls Seattle police receive can be responded to without armed, sworn officers, according to new findings from a Washington, D.C., nonprofit that spent the last few months analyzing Seattle’s 911 calls.
+Up to half the calls Seattle police receive can be responded to without armed, sworn officers, according to new findings from an Oakland-based nonprofit that spent the last few months analyzing Seattle’s 911 calls.
 But police, while generally supportive of the findings, say they have questions about how realistic that number is.

 The report, published Monday, is a result of a portion of Mayor Jenny Durkan’s plan to reimagine policing in Seattle, which she launched last September with an executive order that commissioned an analysis of the city’s 911 calls.
 This week, the National Institute for Criminal Justice Reform — which specializes in reducing incarceration and gun violence throughout the country — released its analysis of three years of dispatch data.
 The institute found, at some point in the future, an “alternative, non-sworn response” could be appropriate for up to 49% of Seattle Police Department calls, or about 685,000 dispatch responses between 2017 and 2019.

-Note: Correction: An earlier version of this story stated the National Institute for Criminal Justice Reform is in Washington, D.C., not Oakland.
-It has since been updated to reflect the change.